g0loob/dib-challenge/README.md

 ##### IntelliJ IDEA IDE

-Package com.example.dibchallenge includes `beer_req.http` file which can be used from IntelliJ IDEA IDE to run HTTP(S) requests.
+Root of the project includes `beer_req.http` file which can be used from IntelliJ IDEA IDE to run HTTP(S) requests.

 ##### Postman